Conducting Market Research

 What’s your typical budget for _____?

 You might not necessarily need to have direct questions to ask customers either.
-If you’re researching the best place to open a shop, for example, you might look into the passing foot-traffic in the area at different times of day.
-If there aren’t lots of potential customers walking by, it might not be the best place for you to try and sell from.
+If you are researching the best place to open a shop, for example, you might look into the passing foot-traffic in the area at different times of day.
+If there are not lots of potential customers walking by, it might not be the best place for you to try and sell from.

-Once you know what questions you want to ask, you’ll need to know how to get answers from your potential customers.
+Once you know what questions you want to ask, you will need to know how to get answers from your potential customers.
 There are several different ways you can ask people for feedback about your product or service, and each has its strengths and weaknesses.
 You could send out questionnaires or conduct interviews with a sample of your current customers, provided you have their permission to contact them.
-Done online or face-to-face, these could be a relatively cheap way to gather information from your market, however, the response rate is typically low so you might not get as much feedback as you need.
+Done online or face-to-face, these could be a relatively cheap way to gather information from your market.
+However, the response rate is typically low so you might not get as much feedback as you need.

 You might also consider holding a focus group or offer tasters of your new product or service to get immediate and direct feedback from your target market.
 Conducting market research in this way can be expensive and requires a lot of planning, but you can get some really detailed and helpful responses from your testers.